A PDF version of this Standard can be downloaded here.

 Physiotherapy practice thresholds in Australia & Aotearoa New Zealand Role 1and Key competencies 2.1, 2.11, 3.2, 4.3, 4.4, 4.5, 5.1, 6.1, 6.2 and 7.2.

-This statement is scheduled for review in 2023.
-Legislative changes may make this statement obsolete before this review date.
+This standard is scheduled for review in 2023.
+Legislative changes may make this standard obsolete before this review date.

 This document has relied on the Medical Council of New Zealand’s Standards and resources, as these Health Professionals face similar issues.
 We acknowledge The Medical Council of New Zealand for their generosity in allowing us to use and appropriately amend their document.